Advice to companies / Q&As

 No, you will not.
 If you export substances into the EU, your EU-based importer will instead have the obligation to submit the C&L notifications to ECHA.
 This applies to substances exported as such or in mixtures above the concentration limits triggering classification.
 Furthermore, the packaging and labelling of any mixture that you export to the EU will need to comply with the provisions of the CLP Regulation.

 The information will remain available under the conditions of the legal notice that ECHA has published along with the inventory.
-You can, however, update or remove your C&L notification using your REACH-IT account.
+Until the date of the UK withdrawal you can still update your notification.
+You can also mark the notification inactive by indicating ‘cease manufacture’.
+After the date of the withdrawal, you will no longer have access to this functionality through your REACH-IT account.

 The label elements that are based on the United Nations’ Global Harmonised System (GHS) will remain obligatory as the UK will still implement the GHS.
 Thus, for example, the pictograms will be valid within the UK.